snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 4. Install `EpistemicNetworkAnalysis.jl` by:
     1. Create a new file in VS Code
     2. Save it with the name `setup.jl`
-    3. Type the following code into that file and save the changes:
+    3. Copy the following code into that file and save the changes:

+            # Install ENA package
             using Pkg
             Pkg.add(url="https://github.com/snotskie/EpistemicNetworkAnalysis.jl")

-    4. Run the file by pressing Run / Run without Debugging
+    4. Run the file by pressing Run / Run without Debugging.
+Note, the first time you run this code may time some time to complete
 5. Once everything is installed, test that it works by:
     1. Create a new file in VS Code
-    2. Save it with the name `check.jl`
+    2. Save it with the name `main.jl`
-    3. Type the following code into that file and save the changes:
+    3. Copy the following code into that file and save the changes:

+            # Load ENA package
             using EpistemicNetworkAnalysis

+            # Load sample dataset, codes from my first year on hormone replacement therapy
-            data = loadExample("shakespeare")
+            data = loadExample("transitions")

+            # Derive some new codes based on old ones
+            deriveAnyCode!(data, :BODY, :Changes, :Mood, :Oily, :Dysphoria, :Cry) deriveAnyCode!(data, :REFLECT, :Identity, :Longing, :Dream, :Childhood, :Family, :Name, :Letter, :Doubt, :Religion) deriveAnyCode!(data, :LEARN, :WWW, :Experiment, :Recipe)
+            deriveAnyCode!(data, :PROGRESS, :Strangers, :Passed, :Out, :Affirmation)

+            # Add new columns for splitting the year's data in half, third, ...
+            data[!, :All] .= "All"
+            data[!, :Half] .= "First"
+            data[183:end, :Half] .= "Second"
+            data[!, :Third] .= "First"
+            data[122:243, :Third] .= "Second"
+            data[244:end, :Third] .= "Third"
+            data[!, :Fourth] .= "First"
+            data[92:183, :Fourth] .= "Second"
+            data[184:275, :Fourth] .= "Third"
+            data[276:end, :Fourth] .= "Fourth"

+            # List columns to use as codes, convos, and units
-            codes = [:Love, :Death, :Honor, :Men, :Women] conversations = [:Play, :Act, :Scene]
+            codes = [:DoseTracking, :SkippedDose, :Happy, :NonHappy, :Sweets, :BODY, :REFLECT, :LEARN, :PROGRESS] conversations = [:Date]
-            units = [:Play, :Speaker]
+            units = [:Date]
-            rotation = MeansRotation(:Play, "Romeo and Juliet", "Hamlet")

-            model = ENAModel(
+            # Run the model and plot it
-                data, codes, conversations, units,
+            model = ENAModel(data, codes, conversations, units)
-                windowSize=4,
-                rotateBy=rotation
-            )

-            display(model)
-            display(plot(model))
+            p = plot(model)
+            display(p)

-    4. Run the file by pressing Run / Run without debugging
+    4. Run the file by pressing Run / Run without debugging.
+Note, the first time you run this code may time some time to complete
     5. If an ENA plot appears, congrats!
 Everything is setup and ready to go for the workshop!
-5. Complete the prior knowledge survey (TODO) to tell workshop organizers a little about yourself
+5. [Complete the prior knowledge survey](https://forms.gle/8QVEy6NxnQCY9tBz9) to help us plan and tell us a little about yourself

+If you have any problems and questions during setup at all, [please let me know](mailto:mariah.knowles@wisc.edu?subject=ICQE23+Setup+Question) and we'll get you squared away!

-## Intro and Demo
+## Intro

-This is a 2-hour tutorial workshop.
+This is a 2-hour tutorial workshop

 Workshop Goals: